peterdieleman/papermod/content/posts/linux/battery-saving.md

    follow the instructions
    [here](https://github.com/AdnanHodzic/auto-cpufreq#installing-auto-cpufreq).
 4. Activate `auto-cpufreq` daemon **TODO**
+5. Back-up your tlp configuration by running `cp /etc/tlp.conf ~/tlp.conf`.[^5]
-5. Run `sudo nano /etc/tlp.conf`
+6. Run `sudo nano /etc/tlp.conf`
-6. Make sure the following lines are commented out (i.e. start with a `#` ):
+7. Make sure the following lines are commented out (i.e. start with a `#` ):
    - `#CPU_SCALING_GOVERNOR_ON_BAT`
    - `#CPU_SCALING_MIN_FREQ_ON_BAT`
    - `#CPU_SCALING_MAX_FREQ_ON_BAT`
    - `#CPU_HWP_ON_BAT`
    - `#CPU_MIN_PERF_ON_BAT`
-7. Restart your laptop.
+8. Restart your laptop.
 Open a terminal.
    1. Check that TLP is running by  `TLP STUFF`
    2. Check that auto-cpufreq is activated by typing `auto-cpufreq stuff`